Book With ConfidenceOur Safe Travel Policy

 Both islands also feature off-boat meals for our little group.
 In Santorini, we savoured the island's best known products, fava (a puree of yellow split peas), capers, cherry tomatoes and the famous Santorini wines, at a range of truly gourmet restaurants.
 On Astypalaia, we will have a meal of kakavia (a traditional Greek fish soup) and fresh fish in an authentic harbourside tavern.

-...and still our group, exploring the lanes of Astypalaia Town
+group exploring the lanes of Astypalaia town in Greece

 In many ways, the contrast between these two islands, Santorini in the Cyclades and Astypalaia in the Dodecanese, embodies much of the personality of the Greek islands, and thus of our cruise among them.
 Although they all share elements in spirit and tradition, to some extent also in architecture and landscape, each island has its own distinctive character, its own unique atmosphere and its own story to tell.